 4.4.1B Service Provider Arrangements

-In the event the University engages a service provider to perform an activity in connection with one or more covered accounts, both of the following steps will be taken to ensure the service provider performs its duties in accordance with all institutional policies and procedures designed to detect, prevent and mitigate the risk of identity theft:
+When the University engages a service provider to perform an activity in connection with one or more Covered Accounts, both of the following steps will be taken to ensure the service provider performs its duties in accordance with all University policies and procedures designed to detect, prevent, and mitigate the risk of Identity Theft:

 a.
-Require, by contract, that service providers understand and agree to abide by University policies and procedures regarding identity theft: and
+Require, by contract, that the service provider understand and agree to abide by University policies and procedures regarding Identity Theft: and

 b.
-Require, by contract, that service providers report any red flags to the ISO or the University employee with primary oversight of the service provider.
+Require, by contract, that the service provider report any Red Flags to OIT or the University employee with primary oversight of the service provider.

 4.4.1C Non-Disclosure of Specific Practices

-In order to optimize the effectiveness of the Identity Theft Prevention Program, information regarding specific red flag identification, detection, mitigation and prevention practices may need to be limited to the ISO, their supervisor(s), and employees charged with identifying and reporting those red flags.
+To optimize the effectiveness of the Identity Theft Prevention Program, information regarding specific Red Flag identification, detection, mitigation, and prevention practices may need to be limited to the CISO’s office and employees charged with identifying and reporting such Red Flags.

 4.4.1D Program Updates

-The ISO will periodically review and update the Identity Theft Prevention Program to reflect changes in risks.
-In so doing, the ISO will consider the institution’s experiences with identity theft, changes in the means by which identity theft occurs, changes in identity theft prevention and detection methods, and changes in the way business relationships are structured with other entities.
-After considering these changes, the ISO will determine whether changes to the program, including the type of red flags, are warranted.
+The CISO will periodically review and update the Identity Theft Prevention Program to reflect changes in risks.
+In so doing, the CISO will consider the University’s experiences with Identity Theft, changes in the means by which Identity Theft occurs, changes in Identity Theft prevention and detection methods, and changes in the way business relationships are structured with other entities.
+After considering such changes, the CISO will determine if changes to the program, including the types of Red Flags, are warranted.